-Heroes Are Gang Leaders is an avant-garde/experimental jazz band comprised of eight dynamic interdisciplinary artists looking to redefine the concept of music/sound and its relationship to instrument and literary text.
+Heroes Are Gang Leaders is an avant-garde/experimental jazz band comprised of twelve dynamic interdisciplinary artists looking to redefine the concept of music/sound and its relationship to instrument and literary text.

 HEROES ARE GANG LEADERS BAND